-Your NISSAN is equipped with Bluetooth[®] Hands-Free Phone System.
-If you are an owner of a compatible Bluetooth[®] enabled cellular phone, you can set up the wireless connection between your cellular phone and the in-vehicle phone module.
-With Bluetooth[®] wireless technology, you can make or receive a telephone call with your cellular phone in your pocket.
+Your NISSAN is equipped with Bluetooth® Hands-Free Phone System.
+If you are an owner of a compatible Bluetooth® enabled cellular phone, you can set up the wireless connection between your cellular phone and the in-vehicle phone module.
+With Bluetooth® wireless technology, you can make or receive a telephone call with your cellular phone in your pocket.
 Once a cellular phone is connected to the invehicle phone module, no phone connecting procedure is required anymore.
 Your phone is automatically connected with the in-vehicle phone module when the ignition switch is pushed to the ON position with the registered cellular phone turned on and carried in the vehicle.

-You can register up to 5 different Bluetooth[®] cellular phones in the in-vehicle phone module.
+You can register up to 5 different Bluetooth® cellular phones in the in-vehicle phone module.
 However, you can talk on only one cellular phone at a time.

 The NISSAN Voice Recognition system supports the phone commands, so dialing a phone number using your voice is possible.
-For more details, see "NISSAN VOICE RECOGNITION SYSTEM (models with navigation system)" later in this section; page 4-104.
+For more details, see "NISSAN Voice Recognition System (models with navigation system)" (P.4-103).

-Before using the Bluetooth[®] Hands-Free Phone System, refer to the following notes.
+Before using the Bluetooth® Hands-Free Phone System, refer to the following notes.